cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 I can't tell where the normal traction is high (and the contour lines are not labeled).
 This means I don't know how to compare the plots.

-The colors shown are not simple 'background colors' but correspond to the magnitudes of the stress component in question.
+The colors shown are not simple 'background colors' but correspond to the magnitudes of the stress component in question, this is stated in the figure caption and the associated color bars in the figure.
 Where they are uniform, stresses are uniform.
-Labeling the contours would add unneccesary clutter to the figures, making them harder to read.
-Nonetheless, the relevant comparisons (for example, between high normal stress and low slip) are still quite evident to us, both on the screen and in print, and other viewers have not had problems with this.
-Maybe the reviewer has a monitor or printer calibration issue.
+Labeling the contours would add unnecessary	 clutter to the figures, making them harder to read.
+The relevant comparisons (for example, between high normal stress and low slip) are still quite evident to us, both on the screen and in print, and other viewers have not had problems with this.

 **C3.12**